PouyaPouryaie/gitdemo/readme3.md

     - if you have 'Git refusing to merge unrelated histories' error you must be add --allow-unrelated-histories to pull request

+    pull and rebase on your branch
+        git pull --rebase

 # rename remote repo in local

     git remote set-url origin newAddress(newName)